quinton-ashley/nostlan/README.md

 ## Contributing to Bottlenose

-I need a database file for Xenia and PCSX2.  gametdb does not have xbox 360 or PS2 game database files availabe.
+I need a database file to support PCSX2.  gametdb does not have a PS2 game database file availabe.
 If someone could scrape a database site for me and give me a database file then I could support these emulators.

 If you would like to update an existing game database, make a PR or email me <mailto:qashto@gmail.com> with your new or updated entries.
 Game database JSON files can be found in the db folder.
 Game entries are structured like this: